cfreundlich/portfolio-balancer/README.md

 ## Adopting a strategy to rebalance
 There are two strategies currently supported, both aimed at buying low.
 - There is [hard_rebalance](./src/pbal/hard_rebal.py) which will sell and buy in order to equalize the values all assets in your portfolio, adding or freeing up cash depending on the user input for [cash](./src/pbal/cli.py)
 - Then there is [try_avoid_sell](./src/pbal/try_avoid_sell.py) which will only buy assets to try to approach the target.
 It raises the floor of your portfolio, buying low incrementally.
 This avoids incurring capital gains taxes.
-If you tell this strategy to free up case (giving the case option a negative sign), then it will sell your highest value assets first, using capital gains tax exposure as a tie-breaker.
+If you give the cash option a negative sign when invoking this strategy, then it will sell your highest value assets first, using capital gains tax exposure as a tie-breaker.

 The default strategy is to avoid selling at all costs in order to avoid capital gains taxes, which would be [try_avoid_sell](./src/pbal/try_avoid_sell.py).